OctopusDeploy/OctoProduct/chapter1.md

 Deployments are progressed through environments to gain an increasing level of confidence that a working solution can be delivered to the final consumer.

-The canonical example of a set of environments are called development, test, and production.
+The canonical set of environments are called development, test, and production:

 | Environment | Description | Deployment Frequency | Stability / Confidence |
 |-|-|-|-|